zamazan4ik/awesome-pgo/article/article.md

 Even if we are talking about "large" systems, having better efficiency per core could be important since, in this case, you need to implement horizontal scaling for your app later and postpone investing your time into things like sharding, load balancing and other cool stuff.

-As a usual human, I have a (de)buff - I am lazy.
+As a regular human, I have a built-in (de)buff - I am lazy.
 That's why I don't like to perform manual optimizations.
 Profiling, finding a bottleneck, trying to figure out what is going on in this bottleneck, thinking and implementing an optimization - too much things to do for a lazy engineer.
 I need something easier to achieve better performance, ideally without me at all.

 Performing optimizations is one of the most important tasks for modern optimizing compilers.
 So we need a simple thing - tweak our compilers to perform more and more aggressive optimizations.
 In this case, we can postpone the moment, when the compiler will need help from a human.
 That's why at university (several years ago) I decided to invest my time into the compiler research project.

-During the investigation, I found multiple very interesting compiler techniques to optimize programs.
-And one of these things was PGO.
+There are two major ways of how our software can be compiler: Ahead-of-Time ([AOT](https://en.wikipedia.org/wiki/Ahead-of-time_compilation)) and Just-in-Time ([JIT](https://en.wikipedia.org/wiki/Just-in-time_compilation)) (let's leave interpretation, transpilation, etc. out of the scope - we don't care about them much in this article).

+In AOT world, we once compile our source code to a native binary, then we run this binary on all target machines without further modifications.
+Examples of such compilers are GCC, Clang, Rustc, GraalVM, etc.

+In JIT world, the source code usually is compiled to some intermediate representation, transferred to target machines, and then on these machines it's compiled to the native code, optionally using **runtime statistics** for performing better optimization decisions.
+Examples of such systems are modern Javascript engines like V8.

+Good modern compilers nowadays perform many optimizations like:

+* **Inlining**
+* Loop roll/unroll
+* Devirtualization
+* Hot/cold code splitting
+* Link-Time Optimization (LTO) (if you are brave enough to use it!
+Just joking - it works stable-enough nowadays)
+* And many other funny things!

+Inlining is a special thing here since it influences a lot on other compiler optimizations since it gives a *context* to other optimizations - that's why it's so special.

+Each compiler has something like an internal optimization model of a *generic* application.
+Multiple hardcoded constants like [inlining thresholds](https://github.com/llvm/llvm-project/blob/main/llvm/lib/Analysis/InlineCost.cpp#L57) and similar stuff - that's it.
+The caveat here is that these constants are made/calculated for a generic problem but not for your specific use case.
+JIT compiler can avoid such a limitation via collecting all required information about your workload and tune these constants dynamilcally on a target machine.
+AOT compiler has no such ability since it doesn't work on a target machine.
+And it's a problem since we miss huge optimization opportunity with AOT.

+Here PGO comes to the game.
+Profile-Guided Optimization is an attempt to eliminate this gap between JIT and AOT world with an idea to collect runtime statistics about our application and pass this information to the compiler.

 ## What is PGO?